bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-google-sso-for-bitrise.md

    We suggest you to copy the URL and paste it in a new tab if using Safari.
 It will work!
 For all other browser types, you should be safely landing to the Authorization page.
 6. Click `Authorize`.

 You should be landing on your Bitrise Dashboard now.
-If you click `Account settings` and select the `Single Sign-On` tab from the left menu, you should see SAML SSO is enabled for your organization.
+If you click `Profile settings` and select the `Single Sign-On` tab from the left menu, you should see SAML SSO is enabled for your organization.
 Once all organization members have enabled their SAML SSO connection, you can enforce SAML SSO on the whole organization with a simple toggle.